Best practices

 At this point, you should have three things in your alumni email: a reason to connect, a transition word or statement, and more information on why you’re reaching out.

-4. GRAPHICS: Capture alumni’s attention with compelling visuals.
+4. Graphics: Capture alumni’s attention with compelling visuals.

 Visual content is just as important as written content!
 Put simply, images and other visuals are more memorable than text alone.
 Your alumni will likely engage and retain your content if you pair it with stunning visuals.
 Plus, this will help get your point across, contributing to your ability to communicate information quickly.